 Battered, fried, and coated in a super sweet yet tangy sauce.
 A bit (or a lot?) of food coloring in there for good measure.
 Ir-re-sis-ti-ble.
 There’s not much competition along the row of steaming dishes when it comes to sweet and sour chicken: even if you prefer, say, sesame or kung pao chicken, sweet and sour is the crispiest, the richest, the most luxe.
 Am I right?

-Sure, the recipe was not bad; it was actually a good dinner!
-But it wasn’t something I’d call a true healthy sweet and sour chicken recipe.
+Sure, the recipe wasn’t bad; it was actually a good dinner!
+But it wasn’t something I’d call a true Whole30 sweet and sour chicken recipe.
 Nah, more like… pineapple chicken stir fry?
-Good, but not I could eat this for the next six meals good.
+Good, but not “I could eat this for the next six meals” good.

 Which is kind of exactly what my husband said after eating this version.
 In fact, it’s caused problems!
-When we have this healthy sweet and sour chicken in the fridge, he doesn’t want to roll with my new recipes or order takeout when I’m too tired to cook.
+When we have this sweet and sour chicken in the fridge, he doesn’t want to roll with my new recipes or order takeout when I’m too tired to cook.

 Well, that’s not exactly true.
-He doesn’t care what I do, so long as I leave him and his bowl of leftover healthy sweet and sour chicken out of it.
+He doesn’t care what I do, so long as I leave him and his bowl of leftover sweet and sour chicken out of it.

-Why this healthy sweet and sour chicken recipe is so good:
+🫑 Why this recipe is so good

 - The chicken is actually crispy, thanks to an easy coating using arrowroot powder and eggs.
 Simple, too!